intuitive-robots/SimPublisher/demos/IsaacSim/README.md

 You can install Isaac Sim and Isaac Lab following [this page](https://isaac-sim.github.io/IsaacLab/source/setup/installation/binaries_installation.html).
 You could also install isaac sim with pip, but I didn't test on it.

-Now activate your Isaac Lab conda environment, and run some demos.
+Now you can activate your Isaac Lab conda environment, and run some demos.
 For example, run this in the root folder:
 ```
 python demos/IsaacSim/spawn_demo.py
 ```